SolCharms/Betelgeuse/README.md

 ## Settling a Futures Contract Purchase (Outright Settlement)

-Both the futures contract creator and the futures contract purchaser can settle the purchased futures contract at any point after the original futures contract has reached it's expiry timestamp.
+Both the futures contract creator and the futures contract purchaser can settle the purchased futures contract they are mutually engaged in at any point after the original futures contract has reached it's expiry timestamp.
 Thus, the transaction of all funds is permissionless.